eponsonby/ATP-Support/review-boards/community-managers.md

 ### The Close Out Phase
 [Community Manager - Selection Process - Close Out Phase.pdf](Community Manager - Selection Process - Close Out Phase.pdf): An overview of the Close Out Phase for Community Managers.

+### Inviting New Users
+[Community Manager - Inviting New Users.pdf](Community Manager - Inviting New Users.pdf): Guidance on how to invite new users to ATP for access to applicant review boards.